-Richardson is well known in the Ozarks area, having served the past 19 years in the Forsyth R-III Public School system as a high school principal, assistant principal, physical education teacher, coach and athletic director.
+Richardson is well known in the Ozarks area, having served 19 years in the Forsyth R-III Public School system as a high school principal, assistant principal, physical education teacher, coach and athletic director.
 Richardson’s on-field experience includes coaching high school baseball from 1996-2009 in Forsyth and 1985-1995 in Seymour, as well as playing at North Arkansas Community Technical College from 1980-1982.
 As a high school coach, Richardson compiled a successful overall record of 552-217-1 and was inducted into the Missouri High School Baseball Coaches Association Hall of Fame in 2006.

 Following his retirement from Forsyth Schools in June 2014, Richardson sought to pursue his dream of coaching college baseball and is excited about leading the Bobcats.
 He states, “I know College of the Ozarks well and the reputation of Hard Work U. I feel that I am a perfect fit for what College of the Ozarks represents.
 I have strong Christian values and believe that hard work and character are what define a person.
 I have based my entire career on these beliefs.”